Picovoice/octopus/binding/android/README.md

 - Android 5.0 (SDK 21+)

+## AccessKey

+Cobra requires a valid Picovoice `AccessKey` at initialization. `AccessKey` acts as your credentials when using Cobra SDKs.
+You can get your `AccessKey` for free.
+Make sure to keep your `AccessKey` secret.
+Signup or Login to [Picovoice Console](https://console.picovoice.ai/) to get your `AccessKey`.

 ## Installation

 Octopus is hosted on Maven Central.
 To include the package in your Android project, ensure you have